What to say in a Live video?

 - Make an announcement – are you launching new products or holding an event?
 Are you about to offer a new service?
 Build the buzz and excitement by telling everyone in a live (and don’t forget to advertise that you are going to do so!)

 - Company culture – Talking about values, your mission, your visions, your background and your reason for being helps people to get to know you and trust you.
-People buy from people and a live video (uncut!) is the perfect place to exhbit everything that is brilliant about you and the business you run.
+People buy from people.
+A live video (uncut!) is the perfect place to exhbit everything that is brilliant about you and the business you run.

-- Top tips – Saving the best until last …do a Facebook Live at a regular time each week and offer really useful tips or top recommendations.
-You could do one every Tuesday and call it #TuesdayTip and offer lots of advice to your lovely clients – oh a bit like this one here on Facebook… which is mine! 😉
+- Top tips – Do a Facebook Live at a regular time each week and offer really useful tips or top recommendations.
+You could do one every Tuesday and call it #TuesdayTip and offer lots of advice to your lovely clients – a bit like these ones that I used to do to get more confident going live, on my Facebook channel.😉

 Don’t let anything hold you back